Oldest DNA reveals life in Greenland 2 million years ago

-"The study opens the door into a past that has basically been lost," lead author Kurt Kjær, a geologist and glacier expert at the University of Copenhagen, said.
+“The study opens the door into a past that has basically been lost,” said lead author Kurt Kjær, a geologist and glacier expert at the University of Copenhagen.

+With animal fossils hard to come by, the researchers extracted environmental DNA, also known as eDNA, from soil samples.

 Studying really old DNA can be a challenge because the genetic material breaks down over time, leaving scientists with only tiny fragments.